christytan/ords-apex-dbcs/exacs-QA/ConfigureDevClient.md

 **Windows Users**
 - Windows 10 users can use powershell to connect using command above.

 - Alternatively, you may create and ssh tunnel using putty.
-Detailed instructions on using putty for ssh tunnels are provided in the [Appendix](./Appendix.md)
+Detailed instructions on using putty for ssh tunnels are provided in the [Appendix](?lab=Appendix)

-You now have a secure ssh tunnel from your local laptop to your developement system in OCI on VNC port 5901
+You now have a secure ssh tunnel from your local laptop to your development system in OCI on VNC port 5901

 **Note: As mentioned earlier, you need a VNC client installed on your laptop.
 This lab uses VNC Viewer**